dartmouth-cs52/dartmouth-cs52.github.io/lectures/06_react1/index_slides.md

 ???
 * when a components state changes via setState.
 * when you run `setstate` it markes a node as dirty
-* potentially rerendering the entire subtree but in practice is performant
+* potentially rerendering the entire subtree but in practice is performant and tricks to make it rerender less

 *(img from [perfplanet](http://calendar.perfplanet.com/2013/diff/))*